 Hellingen - the range of spiky, mostly cobbled hills in Flanders (also known as the Flemish Ardennes)

-Belgian toothpaste - mud, spit, blood, vomit (other) on your face
+Belgian toothpaste - mud, spit, blood, vomit (other) on your face during a ride

 Puncheur - a Classics specialist: a rider who can sprint, climb and is as tough as 10 year old SPD cleats.